teaching-data-science/intro2ml/chapters/chapter01-01-basics-whatisml.md

 ---
 title: 'Chapter 1.1: What is ML?'
 description:
-  ' Machine learning is a branch of statistics and computer science.
-In this chapter, you are going to know what machine learning is about and what it means for a computer program to "learn.'
+  ' Machine Learning is a branch of statistics and computer science.
+In this Section, you will see some typical examples of where Machine Learning is applied and several fundamental questions which we will answer later in this course.'
 prev: /chapter00
 next: /chapter01-02-basics-supervisedlearning
 type: subchapter